AndrewBWT/abc_test/README.md

 // test, while a test's path provides a way of organizing tests.
 _TEST_CASE(
     // Note the extra bracket after "abc::test_case_t".
 This ensures the commas
-    // used to separate test_case_t's member variables are processed correctly. abc::test_case_t(
+    // used to separate test_case_t's member variables are not consumed by the macro. abc::test_case_t(
         {.name = "Testing Fibonacci function", .path = "tests::fib"}
     )